tetra-framework/tetra/docs/components.md

 ## Templates

+### Template types

+Tetra components supports two different template types:

+#### Inline string templates

-The `template` attribute is the Django template for the component in string form.
-Tetra template tags are automatically made available to your component templates, and all attributes and methods of the component are available in the context.
+If the component has a `template` attribute, it is used as Django template for the component in string form.
+Tetra template tags are automatically made available to your inline templates, and all attributes and methods of the component are available in the context.

+#### File templates

+You can also use the more traditional way and put your HTML code into a separate HTML file.
+You have to point to this file using the `template_name` attribute of the component class.
+Beware that you have to load the `tetra` templatetag yourself there.
+This has the advantage of having full syntax highlighting and IDE goodies support in your file which comes handy for especially bigger templates, but it splits a component a bit up into separate pieces.

+### Generic template hints

 Components must have a single top level HTML root node.